-Their job is to educate you on risks and benefits of moving forward verses resolving a case.
-A lawyer who tells you they will get you $$X for your case before they ever works the case up should be avoided.
+Their job is to educate you on the risks and benefits of moving forward versus resolving a case.
+A lawyer who tells you they will get you a certain amount of money for your case before they ever work the case up should be avoided.
 Just as a lawyer who tells you that you should or should not accept a settlement offer should be avoided.

 They will advise you of the risks of trial, and related litigation costs you may be responsible for moving forward.
 After you have been adequately educated on all areas involved, your lawyer will ask you what you want to do.
-This is your decision – not the lawyers.
-If it seems like the decision is being made by the lawyer, and you are not being heard, you may have hired the wrong lawyer. (see above section about hiring the right lawyer)
+This is your decision – not the lawyer’s.

 If you believe that their offer is sufficient to cover your past damages and protect your future, only then should you seriously consider taking their offer.
-You be safe, you should always consult with a Washington Personal Injury Attorney before you make such an important decision.
+To be safe, you should always consult with a Washington personal injury attorney before you make such an important decision.

 5. Should I Go to Trial?

-In some cases it is simple – if the insurance company refuses to recognize the value of your claims and maintains a lowball offer throughout the process, trial is an easy decision.
-You will rely on your attorney to guide you through this process so you can make the right decision.
+In some cases it is simple: if the insurance company refuses to recognize the value of your claims and maintains a lowball offer throughout the process, trial is an easy decision.

 6. What Does My Future Look Like?

 Many people injured in a serious accident ignore the long-term impact of their injuries.
-You are entitled to recover money damages for future wage loss, medical treatment costs, and pain and suffering, loss of enjoyment of life and mental anguish.
+You are entitled to recover monetary damages for future wage loss, medical treatment costs, pain and suffering, loss of enjoyment of life, and mental anguish.

 These numbers can be very large in injury cases.
 Ignoring these future damages, or undervaluing them, can be detrimental to your future.
-A good lawyer, like those at The Gilbert Law Firm, will assure that future damages are fully assessed and included in any settlement of your claims.
+Working with an experienced Washington personal injury lawyer will ensure that future damages are fully assessed and included in any settlement of your claims.